lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 <img src="./images/rprog-pollutantmeanWithSAS00.png">

-The tricky part in replicating `pollutantmean()` in SAS is that it does not have an out-of-the-box ability for end users to develop a SAS procedure and access it from the base software.
+The tricky part in replicating `pollutantmean()` in SAS is that it does not have an out-of-the-box capability for end users to easily develop a SAS procedure and access it from the base software.
+While [PROC FCMP and PROC PROTO](http://support.sas.com/resources/papers/proceedings10/024-2010.pdf) have been available since SAS 9.2, they are relatively new features in SAS that require a significant programming background to use them effectively.
 Instead, SAS provides a macro language that allows SAS users to parameterize and generate SAS code.
 Therefore, we will implement `pollutantmean()` as a SAS macro.

 ### Step 1: Identifying the Files to Read